-Sabino Canyon Recreation Area-a true desert oasis, provides a narrated ground-tram ride that is 45-minutes in duration.
-This is pristine canyon territory that showcases the plant and animal life of the region.
+Sabino Canyon Recreation Area, a true desert oasis, provides a narrated ground tram ride that is 45 minutes in duration.
+This is a pristine canyon territory that showcases the plant and animal life of the region.
 Tram operates on the hour.

-Head west to DeGrazia Gallery in the Sun, a unique adobe compound which offers a glimpse of our Native American culture through art works by Ted DeGrazia.
+Head west to DeGrazia Gallery in the Sun, a unique adobe compound that offers a glimpse of our Native American culture through artworks by Ted DeGrazia.

 Requires 1 hour

 La Encantada is a luxury outdoor shopping experience.
 A number of locally owned restaurants are available for your lunch options.

 Drive south to the Pima Air & Space Museum, where more than 300 aircraft are on display, representative of America’s aviation history.
 This impressive aircraft collection ranges from the first (a replica of the Wright flyer) to the ultimate flying machine, the famous SR-71A Blackbird.

 Tucson, The Foodie City Dine at any one of the many unique locally-owned restaurants in Downtown Tucson, named by UNESCO in 2015 as an International City of Gastronomy, the first in America!

 Experience year-round tours, community events, classes, and art exhibits, as well as the creative, seasonal menu of Café Botanica.
 With decades of celebrating living beauty, The Tucson Botanical Gardens is a unique gem not to be missed.